 What is the rule for subtracting integers?

-An integer is a number with no decimal or fractional part, from the set of negative and positive numbers, including zero
+An integer is a number with no decimal or fractional part.
+Integers are the set of negative and positive numbers, including zero.

 Answer: a - b = a + (- b).
-To subtract a number from another number, the sign of the number (which is to be subtracted) should be changed and then this number with the changed sign, should be added to the first number.
+To subtract an integer from another integer, the sign of the number (which is to be subtracted) should be changed and then this number with the changed sign, should be added to the first number.